TouK/nussknacker/docs/scenarios_authoring/Intro.md

 ## Intended audience

 Nussknacker provides a drag and drop visual authoring tool (Nussknacker Designer).
 This tool allows the user to define decision algorithms – we call them scenarios – without the need to write code.
-This document is intended for those who will use Nussknacker Designer to configure scenario processing.
+This document is intended for those who will use Nussknacker Designer to configure the logic used to process data using Nussknacker scenarios.
 Nussknacker is a low-code platform; prior knowledge of SQL, JSON and familiarity with concepts like variables and data types will help master data processing with Nussknacker.

 **Please try the [Demo](/quickstart/demo) to quickly understand how to move around Nussknacker Designer, create a simple scenario and see SpEL in action.**

 &nbsp;
 ## Nussknacker scenario diagram

 Nussknacker scenario represents a decision algorithm in the form of a graph.
 The decisions are based on data, which can be anything from clicks on a website, to bank transactions, to readings from sensors.
 This data is processed by Nussknacker, according to the defined scenario(algorithm).
-Applying the scenario template to the input the data yields some output from Nussknacker.
-Either result data or information about decisions to be made.
+Applying the scenario template to the input the data yields output from Nussknacker.
+The output is either processed data or information about the actions (decisions) made, depending on the scenario.

 Every scenario starts with a source of data.
 We have to specify what kind of data we want to work with.
 The rest of the scenario is a sequence (Directed Acyclic Graph or DAG to be more precise) of different nodes:
 - flow control functions: filter, switch, split etc.